 2. Get Equipment

 Once you have your truck or a van you are half way to starting your local delivery business.
 Now it’s time start thinking about what type of equipment you need.
 Depending on the job, you may have a need for all of these tools that make moving large items simple.
 One of the main tools for delivery drivers is a hand truck or a dolly.
-The are different types of Dollys such as furniture dolly or appliance dolly.
+The are different types of Dollys such as a moving dolly or appliance dolly.
 The more tools you have, the more jobs you will be able to accept.
 Securing the cargo is very important to ensure that you don’t damage the items that you are carrying for your customers.
-A set of $10 ratchet straps from Pep Boys will surely come in handy.
-It may also be a good idea to have a blanket or towels to make sure the cargo is not damaged by the straps.
-If you have a truck, using a tarp to protect from rain and a red flag to attach to the end is recommended.
-Check your states requirements to make sure that you are within the law pertaining to overhang.
+A set of ratchet straps are a must have for every delivery professional.
+For additional tie downs you should keep extra Bungee Cords nearby.
+Moving blankets are also essential to protect the items that you are carrying for customers.
+Spending $11.99 on moving blankets is much cheaper than having to replace a broken item.
+For used furniture deliveries and moving we recommend wrapping items in stretch wrap for extra protection.
+If you have a pickup truck, using a tarp to protect from rain and a red flag to attach to the end is recommended.

 3. Name Your Business